 I am an integrative psychotherapist, who recently moved to Glasgow from Belfast.
-I am comfortable utilising elements from different counselling traditions although my method is grounded in a psychodynamic approach.
-I offer reflective space away from the stresses of everyday life where complicated feelings and pieces of personal history can rise to the surface.
+Although my method is primarily grounded in a psychodynamic approach, I am comfortable utilising elements from different counselling traditions.
+I believe counselling offers reflective ‘time out’ from the stresses of everyday life.
+The Irish word 'Coolmara' translates as 'corner of the sea' alluding to a space affording some shelter from the elements.
+In this relative quiet clients tend to find that complicated feelings and pieces of personal history rise to the surface.
 Exploring these and understanding them in fresh ways can ease mental pain, grow self worth, and engender more peaceful ways of living with oneself and one’s decisions.

-I have a background lecturing in the social sciences in London and Ireland.
-My involvement with diverse groups of students in prisons and in the community nurtured a keen interest in how emotional wellbeing influences the ability to learn and flourish throughout our lives.
-Working for the Open University in Ireland I delivered pastoral care to students on both sides of the border.
-In recent years I trained as a psychotherapist and worked with clients in a community-based counselling agency in West Belfast.
+I have a background lecturing in social science in London and Ireland.
+I also delivered pastoral care to students on both sides of the Irish border for the Open University.
+Being involved with diverse groups of students in prisons and in the community nurtured my interest in how emotional wellbeing influences our ability to learn and grow throughout our lives.
+I trained as a psychotherapist and worked for a community-based agency in West Belfast before starting private practice.